pierrelh/gotomate-package-template/README.md

 Currently, on Windows there is now known way (by me) to use plugin, so you have to add some lines to the gotomate's code in order to use your package.

+### Step 1

-1- Copy & Paste your folder into fiber/packages directory
+Copy & Paste your folder into fiber/packages directory

+### Step 2

-2- Go to fiber/fiber.go & add this:
+Go to fiber/fiber.go & add this:
 ```
 case "YourFolderName":
 	yourPackageName.Processing(funcName, instructionData, finished)